 The end product can then be baled and wrapped or collected loose in transport trailers, depending on the client’s off-take arrangements.
 The material can be then used as a fuel for the creation of heat in the manufacturing process of cement, for example.

 Turmec’s separation process creates Solid Recovered Fuel (SRF) or Refuse Derived Fuel (RDF) from contaminated dry recyclables.

-The organic fraction from the Turmec plant can be transported to an onsite Biological Treatment Plant.
-This process would entail Anaerobic Digestion (AD).
-Anaerobic digestion is a series of processes in which microorganisms breakdown biodegradable material in the absence of oxygen, used for industrial or domestic purposes to manage waste and/or to release energy.
+The organic fraction from a Turmec designed plant can be transported to an onsite Biological Treatment Plant.
+This process would entail Anaerobic Digestion (AD), a series of processes in which microorganisms breakdown biodegradable material in the absence of oxygen, that used for industrial or domestic purposes, to manage waste and/or to release energy.